 Boolean Search: Every recruiter should know how to perform a Boolean search.
 With a few simple tricks, you can find your candidates faster and more accurately than before.
 In this guide, we share the basics of Boolean search that every recruiter should know. boolean search

-Why is Boolean search so important in recruiting?
+Why is the Boolean search so important in recruiting?

-Just imagine that within 30 minutes you find 10-20 interesting and suitable profiles that you can approach for your vacant position.
+Just imagine that within 30 minutes you find 10-20 interesting and suitable profiles that you can approach for your vacancy.

-And by interesting and suitable we really mean profiles that fit your search, that have the necessary experience and knowledge.
-Wouldn't that be a big help?
-Candidates who are in or around the location you're looking for.
+And by interesting and suitable, we really mean profiles that match your search, that have the necessary experience and knowledge.
+Wouldn't that be a great help?
+Candidates who are in or near the desired location.
 Sounds crazy?
-But it isn't.
+But it's not.

 Welcome to the wonderful world of Boolean search in recruiting! 😊